 Your child will be open to different cultures, backgrounds and perspectives.
 Through our excellent German pathways and local connections - we will help your child develop a bond with their community and a desire to support it.
 We will develop true global citizens who recognize the value of their local community.
 And, we will ensure that sustainability, equity and inclusion are nurtured as shared values across our community, enabling our students to take their places as responsible citizens and custodians of all our futures.

 Excellent campus facilities

 A 21st-century education requires 21st-century facilities.
 The two-hub model, with the new Middle School at its heart, enables us to to deliver an inspiring learning environment and a more connected community.
 We will deliver a sustainable school: investing to substantially improve energy efficiency, including geothermal energy at the Lower School, a new ventilation system at the Upper School and LED and solar panels at both sites.

 Sustainable financial model

 While we are a non-profit organization, we will maintain a business mindset.
 We will ensure that ZIS manages its budget in a rigorous yet responsible way, with an approach to student enrolment, retention and staffing that sets the school up for growth and success.
 And we commit to sustainable practices and ambitious targets: converting to 100% renewable energy, reducing per capita CO2 emissions and reducing waste and water usage per capita - all by 2030.

 Transparent, collaborative stakeholders communications

 Our community plays a vital role in who we are.
-We will use all relevant channels to communicate, and welcome input from all constituents.
-We will also instil a sense of pride in being part of these discussions, with a particular focus on advocacy and philanthropy.
+We will develop dedicated communication programmes around our sustainable strategy aimed at uniting, exciting and motivating our community.
+We will use all relevant channels to communicate, welcoming input from all constituents.
+And we will also instil a sense of pride in being part of these discussions, with a particular focus on advocacy and philanthropy.